Our Verdict

 What Other Running Shoes Should You Consider?

-The Puma Velocity Nitro 3 wins our Best Buy award for a reason.
+The Puma Velocity Nitro 3 is one of our favorite budget-friendly shoes.
 It packs better all-around performance at a decent price.
 We'd recommend it over the Floatride Energy 5.
-The New Balance FuelCell Propel v4 is a similarly affordable trainer that performs well across a number of metrics.
+The New Balance FuelCell Propel v5 is a similarly affordable trainer that performs well across a number of metrics.